ctrliq/kernel-src-tree/Documentation/admin-guide/dynamic-debug-howto.rst

-  p    enables the pr_debug() callsite. f    Include the function name in the printed message l    Include line number in the printed message m    Include module name in the printed message t    Include thread ID in messages not generated from interrupt context
+  p    enables the pr_debug() callsite. f    Include the function name in the printed message s    Include the source file name in the printed message l    Include line number in the printed message m    Include module name in the printed message t    Include thread ID in messages not generated from interrupt context